-Getting Started With ModSecurity on Scalingo
+Getting Started with ModSecurity on Scalingo

 When enabled, ModSecurity analyzes every incoming HTTP request and compares the content of the request with a set of patterns.
 If there is a match, then it runs some actions, such as blocking the request, logging a message or returning a specific HTTP error.